 Should I give aspirin to someone having a stroke?

-The simple answer is – no!
-Aspirin should not be given initially to a patient suspected of having a stroke.
+The simple answer is no!
+Aspirin should not be given by a first aider to a patient suspected of having a stroke.
+Doing so could worsen the situation and cause serious harm to the patient.

 1. Ischemic stroke: this is similar to a heart attack and occurs when a clot blocks an artery in the brain causing ischemia and infarction of brain tissue (death of cells due to lack of oxygen)